Lake Mountain Provo

 The tower farthest right of screen has a television station too.
 It is known as K22IT, broadcasting on channel 22, carrying Exitos TV programming from its parent station KEJT-LP in Salt Lake An affiliate of KTMW, known as K49GD is carried from the same tower!
 K22IT is pointing east (right) in the photo above and K49GD is pointing towards the camera (south) in this picture.
 K49GD is licensed to Spanish Fork, Utah.
 One last television station comes from this tower.
 K43JV, channel 43, an affiliate of 3ABN, broadcasts a meager 4,000 watts.

 On the FM side of the dial, the tower at right carries K217CL, 91.3 FM, a religious station.
 The station broadcasts with only 10 watts.
 I'm assuming that the STAs on the left of the tower are used by K217CL.
 I couldn't find any other FM translators located on Lake Mountain.
 Notice in the picture at left, we are looking north.
-The farthest left tower (seen below) is for KKLV-FM 107.5.
+The farthest left tower (seen below) was for KKLV-FM 107.5.
 KUDE-FM1, an on channel booster on 103.9 allows the main licensed to Nephi (south of here) to be heard better in Utah County and southern Salt Lake County, and comes from the same tower.

-Located north of the KUPX/KUTH compound, is the tower for KKLV-FM.
+Located north of the KUPX/KUTH compound, was the tower for KKLV-FM.
 This station is a religious relay of the "K-LOVE" radio network.
 The station was better known as Country Legends 107.5.
 Citadel sold then KKAT-FM to K-LOVE in 2010, however continued ot operate the station via satellite from the studios of Country Legends.
-The station is requesting to move its tower north to Farnsworth Peak area, in order to reach a better audience.

 The station was perhaps more popularly known as 107.5 The End, with different call letters - KENZ.
 KENZ is now on 101.9 in Salt Lake City, and previously featured a 90s hits format, after dropping "The End" monkier in 2010.
 It then became "Classic Hits 101.9" after that.
 This change of frequencies happened in the early 2000s, and was done so for signal purposes.

 KKLV-FM has its own Wikipedia page here.